Lasso Guarantees for Time Series Estimation Under Subgaussian Tails and $ \beta $-Mixing: Preliminaries

 For a lag $ l \in \mathbb{Z}$, we define the auto-covariance matrix w.r.t. $ (X_t, Y_t)_t $ as $\Sigma(l) = \Sigma_{({X;Y})}(l):=\E [(X_t;Y_t)(X_{t+l};Y_{t+l})'] $.
 Note that $\Sigma(-l) = \Sigma(l)'$.
 Similarly, the auto-covariance matrix of lag $ l $ w.r.t. $(X_t)_t$ is $ \Sigma_{{X}}(l):=\E[ X_tX_{t+l}']$, and w.r.t. $(Y_t)_t$ is $ \Sigma_{Y}(l):=\E [Y_t Y_{t+l}' ]$.
 The cross-covariance matrix at lag $l$ is $ \Sigma_{X,Y}(l):=\E[ X_t Y_{t+l}' ]$.
 Note the difference between $\Sigma_{(X;Y)}(l)$ and $\Sigma_{X,Y}(l)$: the former is a $(p+q) \times (p+q)$ matrix, the latter is a $p \times q$ matrix.
 Thus, $ \Sigma_{(X;Y)}(l)$ is a matrix consisting of four sub-matrices.
 Using Matlab-like notation, $\Sigma_{(X;Y)}(l)=[\Sigma_{X}, \Sigma_{X,Y}; \Sigma_{Y,X}, \Sigma_{Y} ] $.
 As per our convention, at lag $ 0 $, we omit the lag argument $ l $.
 For example, $ \Sigma_{X,Y}$ denotes $\Sigma_{X,Y}(0) = \E[ X_t Y_t' ]$.

+\paragraph{A Brief Introduction to the $ \beta $-Mixing Condition} There are various approaches to quantity and control dependence across observations in a stationary time series.
+Popular ones include physical and predictive dependence measures~\citep{wu2005nonlinear}, spectral analysis~\citep{basu2015regularized,priestley1981spectral,stoica1997introduction} and mixing coefficients~\citep{bradley2005basic}.
+We opt for the $ \beta $-mixing coefficients route in this paper because the $ \beta $-mixing coefficients of a process are preserved under measurable transformations (please see Fact~\ref{fact:mixingEquiv} for details) and at the same time, many interesting processes such as Markov and hidden Markov processes satisfy a $\beta$-mixing condition~\citep[Sec.
+3.5]{vidyasagar2003learning}.

-\paragraph{A Brief Introduction to the $ \beta $-Mixing Condition} Mixing conditions~\citep{bradley2005basic} are well established in the stochastic processes literature as a way to allow for dependence in extending results from the iid case.
+Mixing conditions~\citep{bradley2005basic} are well established in the stochastic processes literature as a way to allow for dependence in extending results from the iid case.
 The general idea is to first define a measure of dependence between two random variables $X,Y$ (that can vector-valued or even take values in a Banach space) with associated sigma algebras $\sigma(X), \sigma(Y)$.
 In particular,

 where the last supremum is over all pairs of partitions $\{A_1,\ldots,A_I\}$ and $\{B_1,\ldots,B_I\}$ of the sample space $\Omega$ such that $A_i \in \sigma(X), B_j \in \sigma(Y)$ for all $i,j$.
 Then for a stationary stochastic process $(X_t)_{t=-\infty}^{\infty}$, one defines the mixing coefficients, for $l \ge 1$,